Experts See A Real Estate ‘Frenzy’ Once COVID-19 Regulations Lift

 Many experts say that even as anxiety over a housing crisis due to coronavirus mount, homebuyers and homeowners can take comfort in the historical durability of the housing market.

 “The only exception to this rule occurred during the most recent Great Recession starting in 2008,” Liu says.
 “This was because the recession was triggered by real estate itself due to rampant speculation and the lack of lending due diligence.”

-A recent report by researchers at First American Financial Services supports that idea.
+A report by researchers at First American Financial Services supports that idea.
 Using data from Freddie Mac and the National Association of Realtors, the report found that with the exception of 2008, home values continued to increase during recessionary periods.